rafaelpfr/ansible-vdo/README.md

 ## Hands On
-The idea for this project is the implementation of the following structure:
+The project uses CentOS 7 and its implementation follows the following structure:

 <p align="center">
   <img src="images/structure.png"/>